kuzmanovicnenad/git-tag-script/README.md

 # git-tag-script

-Node: Works with github repos.
+Note: Use this script for bitbucket repo.

-For bitbucket repo use 'bitbucket-repo' branch
+For github repo use [master](https://github.com/kuzmanovicnenad/git-tag-script/tree/master)

 ## Example